Powered by

 publive-image

 The traditional Kashmiri home's use of courtyards.
-Courtyards are an integral part of the design and are typically located at the center of the home, providing natural light and ventilation while also serving as a communal space for family members.
+Courtyards are an integral part of the design and are typically located at the centre of the home, providing natural light and ventilation while also serving as a communal space for family members.
 Photo Credit: Tufail Ganie/Ground Report

 One notable feature of traditional Kashmiri homes is the use of wooden roofs.
 These roofs were designed to be steeply pitched to allow for the easy shedding of snow and rain, which are common in the region.
 The wooden roofs were also designed to be thick and insulated to keep the home warm during the winter months.